-Susan and Bob Kuebler also of Saint Cecilia’s added, a similar thought.
-“We prepared for retirement by putting our pensions and savings into low risk, well-balanced mutual funds and by talking to a financial advisor and friends.”
+Susan and Bob Kuebler, also of Saint Cecilia’s, added a similar thought.
+“We prepared for retirement by putting our pensions and savings into low-risk, well-balanced mutual funds and by talking to a financial advisor and friends.
+Since March 2015, we have been on a constant vacation but not one free from work, for this time has allowed us to more faithfully attend to our Catholic Church’s needs, our family, and friends."

-Since March 2015, we have been on a constant vacation but not one free from work, for this time has allowed us to more faithfully attend to our Catholic Church’s needs, our family, and friends.
-The Kueblers now have daily prayer time.
-Sue adds,” We love Bible Study class and daily reading Utmost for His Highest and Jesus Calling and praying together out loud before we go to bed.”
-For Kerry, complete retirement enabled her to attend daily Mass and cull out uninterrupted prayer time.
+The Kueblers and Kerry Daly now have also culled out more spiritual time.
+Sue adds,” We love Bible study class and daily reading Utmost for His Highest and Jesus Calling and praying together out loud before we go to bed.”
+For Kerry, complete retirement has enabled her to attend daily Mass and make room for uninterrupted prayer time.

-Also this retirement time has allowed us to “be on call” to our grandchildren and given us time to jointly attend our Saint Cecilia Bible study, volunteer for Super Suppers and The Welcome Committee, and serve on The Funeral Reception Committee.
-This period has freed us to more fully serve our parish and grow in our love for His Church.
-Susan further added, “We are busier than when we were working so be prepared to examine and prioritize because you probably will have to let some things go.
+Sue also added, "This retirement time has allowed us to be on call to our grandchildren and given us time to jointly attend our Saint Cecilia Bible study, volunteer for Super Suppers and The Welcome Committee, and serve on The Funeral Reception Committee.
+This period has freed us to more fully serve our parish and grow in our love for His Church."
+Susan further stated, “We are busier than when we were working, so be prepared to examine and prioritize because you probably will have to let some things go.
 You’ll still have to decide what’s TRULY important.”

 So if you are anxious about your retirement days, fear not.
 Lay out your budgeted plan, stick to it for one to two years BEFORE retirement and take the leap.
 We may be on our way out out of this earth, but we sure are enjoying the joy of doing it fully for Jesus and His church.

 Martha Wild King, M. Ed., Author